helidon-io/helidon/docs/se/injection/injection.md

 }
 ```

 The method returns only after all event observers have been notified.
-If any observer throws an exception, an [`EventDispatchException`][eventdispatchexception] is thrown, with all caught exceptions added as suppressed.
+If any observer throws an exception, an [`EventDispatchException`][eventdispatchexc] is thrown, with all caught exceptions added as suppressed.
 This ensures that all observers are invoked, even if an exception occurs.

 ### Event Observer